nudataviz/project-fall25-lifeflight/lifeflight-dashboard/src/index.md

-# Transport by Appropriate Asset Without Delay
+# <span style="white-space: nowrap;">Transport by Appropriate Asset Without Delay</span>

-Uses the "Transport by Primary Q" field.
+<div style="max-width: 100%; word-wrap: break-word; overflow-wrap: break-word;">Uses the "Transport by Primary Q" field.
 A task is marked as "Yes" when both conditions are met: (1) using the expected/appropriate asset, and (2) no delay.
-Otherwise, it is marked as "No".
+Otherwise, it is marked as "No".</div>

-Delay Rate (2024.08) shows the proportion of tasks completed with "Transport by Primary Q" by each base in 2024.08, evaluating overall performance in completing tasks on time with the expected asset.
-Delay Reason analyzes the main causes of delays for tasks with delays, identifying time-related bottlenecks.
+<div style="max-width: 100%; word-wrap: break-word; overflow-wrap: break-word;">Delay Rate (2024.08) shows the proportion of tasks completed with "Transport by Primary Q" by each base in 2024.08, evaluating overall performance in completing tasks on time with the expected asset.
+Delay Reason analyzes the main causes of delays for tasks with delays, identifying time-related bottlenecks.</div>

-The analysis of expected completion rates and non-response reasons focuses on whether the most appropriate asset was used, evaluating asset matching and dispatch decision performance, and analyzing main reasons for not responding with the expected asset.
+<div style="max-width: 100%; word-wrap: break-word; overflow-wrap: break-word;">The analysis of expected completion rates and non-response reasons focuses on whether the most appropriate asset was used, evaluating asset matching and dispatch decision performance, and analyzing main reasons for not responding with the expected asset.</div>

 ```js